Nainital Lake: Vegetation

 The Aquatic Macrophytic vegetation recorded are the a) Potamogeton pectinatus, 2) Potamogeton crispus, 3) Polygonum glabrum, 4) Polygonum amphibium and Polygonum hydropiper (Water pepper).

 Several species of medicinal flora and horticulture plants have also been reported.

 Aqua fauna

 The fishes found in the lake are generally carps: species of mahseer, hill trout, and the mirror carp which breed several times during one spawning season during May to September.
 Two species of mahaseer fish are present: Tor tor, the red-finned mahseer, and Tor putitora the yellow-finned mahseer, a food fish which grows to varying sizes from 20 to 60 cm are reported.
 The three species of hill trout found in the lake are Schizothorax sinuatus, S. richardsoni and S. plagiostornus.
 The imported fish bred in the lake is mirror carp, a variety of the common carp Cyprinus carpio.
 The mosquitofish Gambusia affinis has been introduced in the lake for the biocontrol of mosquito larvae.

 Fauna

-Nine species of birds and nine species of animals have been recorded in the Nainital district.
+Seven hundred species of birds and have been recorded in the Nainital district.